Famarquez2/Programming-Languages/Prolog Assignments/README.md

 ## Instructions to Compile and Run
-  Since the syntax for prolog is different than other programming languages, its strongly recommended to write statements/rules in a text editer(The shell script from Xcode is also a good option for writing statements/rules on MacOS).
+  Since the syntax for prolog is different than other programming languages, its strongly recommended to write statements/rules in a file rather than the console itself(The shell script from Xcode is also a good option for writing statements/rules).

   1. Once finished adding statements/rules save file with file extension .pl
   2. Return to terminal and on terminal prompt either input swipl(This is to open swi prolog) or